Wintermute0110/Wintermute0110.github.io/LKESG/Linux-basic-commands-and-procedures.md

 **Step 5) Connect to more computers**

 You can use your public/private key to connect to more than one computer.
-Just copy the public key into as many hosts as you want.
+Just copy the public key into the `authorized_keys` of as many hosts as you want.

 ## Kernel modules